2EZ2break/CyberSecPortfolio.io/index.md

 ### TryHackMe Progress

-I am currently ranked within the top 200,000 users on the TryHackMe platform, having completed over 33 rooms covering a wide range of cybersecurity topics.
+I am currently ranked within the top 10% of users on the TryHackMe platform.
 This hands-on lab experience has been a critical part of my learning journey, allowing me to develop practical skills in areas such as network security, vulnerability assessment, incident response, and security operations.
 Each room has helped strengthen my technical knowledge and problem-solving abilities while exposing me to real-world scenarios and tools commonly used by cybersecurity professionals.

 <br />